nmkawcher/sonata-social-app/README.md

 -  Authentication system.
 Users can register and login.

 - Posting images or videos.
-USer is limited to 4 images or 60 seconds of video per post.
+User is limited to 4 images or 60 seconds of video per post.

 - Searching users and posts.